Docebo Earnings Call Transcripts

 -

-Strong Q4 driven by new AI-powered product modules, higher average contract values, and robust enterprise demand.
-Strategic focus on AI-first transformation, SI partnerships, and federal sector expansion, with FedRAMP ATO expected by Q3.
-Net retention dipped due to renewals, but long-term contracts and capital flexibility support future growth.
+Strong Q4 driven by new AI-powered product modules and higher average contract values.
+Strategic focus on AI-first transformation, SI partnerships, and federal sector expansion, with stable enterprise demand and robust long-term contract growth.

 -